maxjonasbehrens/simcow/README.md

 - `data`: A dataframe containing the data to be visualized.
 - `variable`: A character string indicating the column name of the continuous variable to visualize.
-- `target_var`: A character string indicating the column name that differentiates cohorts.
+- `cohort_id`: A character string indicating the column name that differentiates cohorts.
-- `target`: The value in the `target_var` column that defines the target cohort.
+- `target_cohort`: The value in the `cohort_id` column that defines the target cohort.
 - `weight_var`: A character string indicating the column name for the weights.

 #### Returns